mcinglis/assembly-sandbox/README.md

 - GCC and Clang generate AT&T syntax by default.
 Intel syntax is easier to read than AT&T syntax.
 - `-fno-asynchronous-unwind-tables` means the assembly won't have a ton of CFI directives for building the DWARF unwind tables; this is metadata that doesn't affect code generation.

+The `c-to-assembly` directory contains some C code and a Makefile to generate corresponding assembly files in AT&T syntax, Intel syntax, and Intel syntax under `-O2`.